 My life became uninspiring around February of 2017 when my new job role failed to live up to expectations.
 Each day became a constant battle between accepting where I was and the dreamer in me that wanted more.

 Approaching thirty I realised that it was now or never in relation to most working holiday visas criteria.
-One miserable March morning I sat with my laptop and filled in all of the necessary online forms for an Australian Working holiday Visa.
+One miserable March morning I sat with my laptop and filled in all of the necessary forms for an Australian Working Holiday Visa.
 I wanted to change my life situation and I figured there would be no harm in seeing whether I was accepted.
-I was granted the visa within the hour and so it was decided.
+The visa was granted within the hour and so it seemed I was decided.
 The only other choice to make was whether I wanted to rush from one job to another.

-I have worked in the childcare sector for nearly seven years in a variety of roles.
+I have worked in the childcare sector for nearly seven years now.
 I always knew I wanted to work with children and so I’m living the dream working as a nanny right?!
 Wrong!!
-It’s not all Peppa Pig splashing in muddy puddles and drawing pictures.
+It’s not all Peppa Pig and drawing pictures.
 A nanny is essentially a Pseudo parent running a household that isn’t their own.
-We work long hours (I do 12 hour days), there is mess (a lot of mess).
-We deal with dirty nappies, tantrums and repeated “no no no” responses.
+We work long hours (I do 12 hour days plus babysitting) and there is mess (a lot of mess).
+We deal with dirty nappies, tantrums and a daily repetition of the “no no no” response.
 A nanny is essentially the glue that holds a family together and it is by no means easy.

 So I deserve a break right?!

 I decided I needed a trip to unwind and relax before heading off to Oz.
 I spent hours trawling my favourite travel blogs for inspiration.
 In the end the choice was pretty easy.
-I have wanted to explore Thailand for some time now and I hadn’t read one blogger who had regretted going.
+I have wanted to explore Thailand for some time now and I haven’t read one blog which expressed regret over going.
 I began fervently researching my ‘pre-adventure’ to my ‘big adventure’ with as much passion and vigour as somebody with OCD can.
 Consequently, I had the flights booked within a week of receiving my Visa!

 There was (and still is) much for me to consider when deciding to make a big trip like this.
 These include: costs, location, work desirability and how to tie up all of my loose ends at home whilst I am away.
 It is fair to say I have been stressed and anxious about the whole thing since its conception.

-With only fourteen weeks to go I am beginning to feel a rollercoaster of emotions.
-I am full of excitement, passion, nerves, doubts, worries, anxieties… hmm… maybe this deserves a post all of its own.
+With only fourteen weeks to go I am beginning to feel a ‘rollercoaster’ of emotions.
+I am full of excitement, passion, nerves, doubts, anxieties… maybe this deserves a post all of its own.

 On that note, I shall bid you adieu.
 I am off to grab a coffee and get to work writing about the mixed emotions you’ll undoubtedly feel before you head off on a big adventure!!